 - What to do there – in choosing a country, try wikitravel.org, it’s not concise but will give you an overall and general idea of what’s there to wet your appetite, Wikipedia is a bit more concise but Wikitravel is good to see what close buy tourist sites worth seeing if you want to explore some surroundings.
 Then visit your nearby indigo to check out some lonely planet or travel books (before you buy the book have a good read and see if it’s worth considering that destination).

-- Travel sites – go to your favorite travel site (i.e. expedia or kayak) and see what flights go there for how long and how much, this will also factor into your budget and what options you filter out from the get go.
+- Travel sites – go to your favourite travel site (i.e. expedia or kayak) and see what flights go there for how long and how much, this will also factor into your budget and what options you filter out from the get go.
 I was surprised how long it takes to go from Toronto to Santiago (14 hours minimum) so with a child I opted for a closer visit to Belize (4.5 hours).

 - What’s the point – Ultimately you need to figure out what you’re up for, some family fun to a theme park, some beach, some history, some nature hiking or a combination of a few things.
 See which country offers what you’re looking for and how accessible and affordable each of those activities are.
 Are you there to relax and take it easy, or to try some exotic flavours?